abilandz/PH8124/Lecture_4/Lecture_4.md

 Var=${HOME}/test.txt
 [[ -s ${Var} ]] && echo "${Var} is not empty" || echo "${Var} is empty"
 ```
-For instance, if your script or function is expected to extract some data from the file that user needs to supply as the very first argument, you can implement the following protection at the very beginning against the empty file:
+For instance, if your script or function is expected to extract some data from the file that the user needs to supply as the very first argument, you can implement the following protection at the very beginning against the empty file:
 ```bash
 [[ -s ${1} ]] || return 1
 ```
-Finally, it is possible to compare directly some specific attributes of file metadata, for instance the modification time.
+Finally, it is possible to directly compare some specific attributes of file metadata, such as the modification time.

 **Example 6**: How to check if the file ```${HOME}/test1.txt``` is newer (i.e. modified more recently) than the file ```${HOME}/test2.txt```?

-This can be answered with operator ```-nt``` ('newer than') which takes two arguments:
+This can be answered with operator ```-nt``` ('newer than'), which takes two arguments:
 ```bash
 File1=${HOME}/test1.txt
 File2=${HOME}/test2.txt